theundergroundseattle/the-underground/planning/planning.md

       - Checkbox for what you're interested in (survey)
       - Remove form and add a "Thank you" message after submitting form
     - Survey - suggest an artist
-    - Phone #, address w/ links to Google Maps
+    - Phone #, email, address w/ links to Google Maps
     - _Footer_

   - #### About Us